twink-sh/.github/profile/README.md

 > EARLY planning & PoC phase.
 Do NOT use.

 Infrastructure for self-serve domains and routing.
-The goal is to make user-scoped subdomains, DNS, HTTP(S) routing, and small utilities like URL shortening programmable from TypeScript.
+The goal is to make user-scoped subdomains, authorative DNS, HTTP(S) routing & proxying, and small utilities like URL shortening + more  programmable from TypeScript. - Not just a programmable framework, we aim to be deployable to any server and handle everything from serving DNS, proxying routes & much more :D

 This org is early stage and under active development.
 Expect changes. (and nothing to work - yet)